Map meaningful places in your community

 4. On the ribbon, click the Edit survey info button.

-Edit the survey title.
+Edit survey info button

 The Edit survey info window appears.